 Even in countries where it’s legal to sell Dracula parrots, they’re not cheap.
-Because their numbers are so low in the wild, it isn’t easy to get hold of them.
+As their numbers are so low in the wild, it isn’t easy to get hold of them.

 Are Dracula Parrots Good Pets?

-Although it’s illegal, you may still wonder what it would be like to keep Dracula parrots as pets.
+Although illegal, you may still wonder what keeping Dracula parrots as pets would be like.
 After all, Dracula parrots might not always be on the threatened list.

 If their wild numbers increase, there’s a chance that it might be legal to own one.
 To decide if a Dracula parrot would make a good pet, you’d have to consider its:

-- Diet, and how easy it would be to feed it and keep it healthy.
+- Diet, and how easy it would be to feed and keep healthy.

 - Temperament and personality – would the bird be friendly or aggressive?

-- Size and energy levels, and how much space you’d have to provide for it.
+- Size and energy levels, and how much space you’d have to provide.